vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now I have to tell that one thing, <br>
 and show how it all starts and still <br>
-I beg for your sparkle and your skill. <br>
+I beg for your spark and your skill. <br>
 This tale, let me know how to sing.

 That was the place, or so it seems. <br>